 The above presented experimentally determined or calculated values are in good agreement with the physical chemical information, which is available for the homologues of PFCAs.
-With increasing chain length the melting and boiling point increase, while no significant change can be found for the vapour pressure and dissociation constant for the C{11-14} -PFCAs based on the calculations given in Table 2.
-The water solubility decreases with increasing chain length.
+With increasing chain length the melting and boiling point increase, while no significant change can be found for the vapour pressure and dissociation constant for the C{11-14} -PFCAs based on the calculations given in Table 3.
+The water solubility is predicted to decrease with increasing chain length.
 This is in agreement with the fact that the polarity of the substances decreases with an increasing chain length.
 It should be emphasised here that it is not possible to assess the calculated values of C{11-14} -PFCAs because there are factors like special conformation of the molecules which have an influence on the real values, but which have not been taken into account for the calculation.

-However, the calculated values have dimensions which would be theoretically expected for the C{11-14} PFCAs.
+However, the calculated values have dimensions which would be theoretically expected for the $C{\rm 11\text{-}14}$ PFCAs.